Snakes

 Different Types of Snakes

 Snakes are a suborder of reptiles characterized by having no legs and a long cylindrical body usually covered with scales.
+They are found in diverse habitats across the world, from tropical forests to arid deserts.

 Scientifically, like all other animals suborders, snakes are divided into different classifications according to an evolutionary tree: